Imperal Docs

 Latency budget

 A typical chat-turn has a target range of 80–300 ms for the handler portion.
-The end-to-end latency the user perceives is higher — intent classification, workflow scheduling, and LLM inference all precede your handler — but those costs are outside your control.
+The end-to-end latency the user perceives is higher — the platform must understand the request and run LLM inference before your handler executes — but those costs are outside your control.
 Your extension handler is a slice of a larger budget.

 Where time goes in a complete turn: